javierpozzi/exactly-challenge/README.md

 The simulator will be executed as a CLI, allowing you to make the following actions:

-- **Deposit**: Deposit ETH to the pool, creating an active stake for the selected user and setting a distribution rate snapshot for future withdrawing.
+- **Deposit**: Deposit ETH to the pool, setting the active stake and the discount reward.
 - **Distribute**: Distribute a reward to the pool.
 Only team members are allowed to execute this action.
 - **Withdraw**: Withdraw the selected user's active stake plus the reward from the pool, and send the ETH to the user.
-- **User Status**: Get the current status of the selected user (balance, active stake and current reward).
-- **Contract Status**: Get the current status of the contract (balance, total active stakes and distribution rate).
+- **Contract Status**: Get the current status of the contract.

 ## Gas Report